Today's Articles

 Early members included Lewis Hayden, George Washington WilliamsEdward Mitchell BannisterChristiana CarteauxWilhelmina Crosson, Dr. Martin Luther King Jr., Shadrach MinkinsAnthony Burns, Thomas Sims, Peter Randolph, and John S. Rock.
 In 1907, the church moved to the former Jewish temple Mishkan Tefila at 47 Shawmut Avenue in Roxbury.
 It later moved to its current location at 150-160 Warren Street.
 The church has had many notable pastors and members.

 Dr. Michael E. Haynes was active in the American Civil Rights movement and represented Roxbury in the Massachusetts House of Representatives in the 1960s.
-Haynes was instrumental in founding the Boston/Roxbury campus of Godron-Conwell Theological Seminary in 1976.
+In 1976, Haynes founded the Boston/Roxbury campus of Godron-Conwell Theological Seminary.
 The Center for Urban Ministerial Education (CUME) provides "ministerial training for Hispanic/Latino, African American, Asian and other ethnic minority pastors and church leaders in Boston and throughout the U.S." On September 20, 2021, King Boston donated $1 million to support the church.

 Reference: